ShaunBillows/csv-processor-react/README.md

-# CSVUploader
+# CSVProcessor

-CSVUploader is a React component that allows users to upload a CSV file, process the data using a custom function from utils/processData.js, and download the updated CSV file.
+CSVProcessor is a React component that allows users to upload a CSV file, process the data using a custom function from utils/processData.js, and download the updated CSV file.
 This project was created to provide a reusable and customisable solution for handling CSV file uploads and data processing in React applications.

 ## Features